Brehon

-Brehon (breitheamh, [ˈbʲɾʲɛhəw]) is a term for a historical arbitration, mediative and judicial role in Gaelic culture.
+Brehon (breitheamh, [ˈbʲɾʲɛhəw]) is a term for a historical arbitration, mediative, and judicial role in Gaelic culture.
 Brehons were part of the system of Early Irish law, which was also simply called "Brehon law".
 Brehons were judges, close in importance to the chiefs.

 History

 Ireland's indigenous system of law dates from the Iron Age.
 Known as Brehon law, it developed from customs which had been passed on orally from one generation to the next.
-Brehon law was administered by brehons.
+Brehon law was administered by Brehons.
 They were similar to judges, though their role was closer to that of arbitrators.
 Their task was to preserve and interpret the law.

 In the history of the Kingdom of Dublin, the Gaelic Irish recaptured the city from the Norse Vikings after the Battle of Tara.
 Dublin was officially founded in 988 when the Norse King Glúniairn first recognised Máel Sechnaill mac Domnaill as the High King of Ireland, he also agreed to pay taxes and accept Brehon law.
-The city celebrated its millennium in 1988 to mark 1000 years from its founding.
-Even though this event was seen as the first recorded establishment of the city, evidence exists of other settlements on the River Liffey prior to this event, one being Viking known as Dyflin and the other Gaelic Irish known as Átha Cliath (Ford of Hurdles).

 A Megalithic site exists in Rathfarnham, County Dublin, known as Brehon's Chair or Druid's Table.
-It is believed to be the seat of judgment for the Archdruid in prehistoric times.
+It is believed to be the seat of judgment in prehistoric times, a king of outdoors court.

 The brehons of ancient Ireland were wise individuals who memorised and applied the laws to settle disputes among members of an extended family.
 Some brehons were attached to clans, and were allotted a portion of land for their support.
 Others lived independently by their profession.
 They were recognised as a professional class apart from druids and bards, and became, by custom, to a large extent hereditary.
 The term "bard" is associated with a Brehon family of poets, called Mac an Bháird (Son of the Bard).
 They were one of the descendants of the ancient tribes of Soghain in the Kingdom of Uí Maine.

 In ancient Ireland, Brehons, as part of the leading members of society, would take part in an event which took place every three years on Samhain known as Feis Teamhrach (Festival of Tara) in the House of the Banquets (Teach Moidhchuarta) at the Hill of Tara.
 The assembly was also originally referred to as an Aonach in prehistoric times.
 It was a national event with the purpose of resolving any regional disputes regarding title to rank, property and privilege.
-They would be settled by the lawmakers, the Brehons, and all annals and records would be carefully noted and entered by the Ard Ollams in the official records.
-The event was founded in a very early period and lasted until 560 AD when the last assembly was held by King Dermot, son of Fergus.
+They would be settled by the Brehons, and all annals and records would be carefully noted and entered by the Ard Ollams in the official records.
+The event was founded in a very early period, and lasted until 560 AD when the final assembly was held by King Dermot, son of Fergus.